Metro-Engine/Metro-Engine.github.io/_posts/2021-05-13-ImGui_in_Metro_Engine.md

   - Script Component.

 {: .box-error}
-**Error:** The engine will give you an error message and will not let you add a component that the entity already has, it is useless to try and do it, in case you try to add a compoennt and you see that nothing happens in the inspector window, check if the entity **already has that component**.
+The engine will give you an error message and will not let you add a component that the entity already has, it is useless to try and do it, in case you try to add a compoennt and you see that nothing happens in the inspector window, check if the entity **already has that component**.